particle-iot/docs/src/content/ifttt.md

 ###What are ingredients?

 Ingredients are pieces of data from a Trigger.
 Ingredient values are automatically found by IFTTT using certain aspects of your device and/or firmware.
 These pieces of data can be used when setting up the Action that goes with your created Trigger.
-For Spark, ingredients will often include the name you've given your Core or Photon, the time that the trigger occurred, and any data that trigger returned.
+For Particle, ingredients will often include the name you've given your Core or Photon, the time that the trigger occurred, and any data that trigger returned.

 Other IFTTT channels will provide (and sometimes automatically insert) their own ingredients.
 If ingredients are available, they can be found in the blue Erlenmeyer flask icon next to the relevant input box.

-###Before you build with Spark + IFTTT
+###Before you build with Particle + IFTTT

 **Firmware is key**: IFTTT will pull directly from the firmware that is currently flashed to your devices.
 It will only show functions,variables,etc from firmware that is currently flashed to one of your devices.
 That means that if, for example, you're trying to use the "Monitor a Function" Trigger you'll need to have flashed firmware to your board that includes spark.function().

 **But what if I want to try this without writing firmware?** We recommend starting with the Monitor a Device Status Trigger.
 You can use this Trigger with the firmware that came with your device.

 **Okay, I'm ready to build my own firmware.
-Where do I start?** Get to know [the web IDE](http://docs.spark.io/build/) and explore the Spark [community site](http://community.spark.io/) for great tutorials, examples and advice on projects.
+Where do I start?** Get to know [the web IDE](http://docs.spark.io/build/) and explore the Particle [community site](http://community.particle.io/) for great tutorials, examples and advice on projects.

 Triggers
 ===